-The following optional exemption and required exception were applied by the Corporation:
+The following optional exemption was applied by the Corporation:

 (i) Deemed cost exemption

 Under Canadian GAAP, the Corporation has historically accounted for exploration and development costs of oil and natural gas properties in a single Canada wide full cost accounting pool.
 Under IFRS, exploration expenditures are reclassified as exploration and evaluation assets.
 IFRS 1 contains an exemption that allowed the Corporation to measure oil and natural gas assets at the date of transition as follows: